If you want to be on the program, the email address, lrushbow at EIBnet.com.

 This is what Obama excels at.

-But all of this is AR, it's it this is this is the health care bill redux.
+This is the health care bill redux.

 It's the exact thing.

-And now, get in trouble in the banking bill, low and behold, here comes the SEC independent agency.
+Lo and behold, here comes the SEC independent agency.

 Only Democrats voting to go forward on the charge.

-A fraud against Golden Sachs.
+A fraud against Goldman Sachs.

-Eve Wall Street in bed with Republican lobbyists.
+In bed with Republican lobbyists.

-Uh and the very next day, Obama is ready for the big push.
+And the very next day, Obama is ready for the big push.

-It's it's a pattern that's repeating itself.
+It's a pattern that's repeating itself.

-It is health care all over again.
+It is healthcare all over again.

-Uh God bless the Republicans, they're sticking together on this.
+They're sticking together on this.

 It's identical.

-This is all about giving the administration, the regime.
+The push, the deception, this is all about giving the administration, the regime.

 And folks, I am not amplifying this at all.

-This will give the regime total unchecked oversight over American businesses.
+This will give the regime total, unchecked oversight over American businesses.

-And if the regime decides, just plain decides, that a business is risky by virtue of the way it's operating, they can fire everybody on the board, they can fire the management team, or they can shut the business down.
+And if the regime decides, just plain decides, that a business is risky by virtue of the way it's operating, they can fire everybody on the board.

 All under the guise of making sure we don't have a repeat of what happened with the financial meltdown a year ago.